airboxlab/airboxlab.github.io/_posts/2021-06-14-events-class.md

 <center><i>PCA of air quality events (k=3)</i></center>
 <br/>

 Here we achieve a visualization that projects all the features of our dataset onto the PCA features space (2 or 3 dimensions).
 We can see a trend in groups of points that seem to belong to each label.
-However, a simple interpretation can state that linear separability across tags isn't achieved: although data belonging to air renewal and cooking groups seem to distinguish from each other well, presence (_many people_) have data points mixed up with the 2 previous classes.
-A simple intuition could explain this: presence can reflect in many ways on sensor readings, and probably the same way as for other classes.
+However, a simple interpretation can state that linear separability across tags isn't achieved: although data belonging to air renewal and cooking groups seem to segregate from each other well, presence (_many people_) has data points mixed up with the 2 previous classes.
+A simple intuition could explain this: presence could be true at the samae time than the other classes.

 ### Going non-linear with Polynomial Expansion

 Since we weren't able to linearly separate data in a clear way, let's try a non-linear method to see if we can better manage this.
 A first option is [polynomial expansion](https://en.wikipedia.org/wiki/Polynomial_expansion) (a particular method of basis expansion) which consists in projecting data onto a different space, here formed by polynomial combinations of all existing features.
 For instance, if you have features `[a b]`, a 2nd degree expansion would result in `[ a b ab a² b²]`.
 We can then use the result as an input for a linear transformer or classifier, which is good also to preserve the low complexity of a linear algorithm to make projections or decisions in a non-linear space.

-Though you can guess it: it will require huge computational power if polynomial degree is high and number of features is big.
+Though you can guess it: it will require huge computational power if polynomial degree is high, and number of features is large.
 Also, the higher the degree, the more models using this new feature space will tend to overfit.

 For the purpose of this article, we'll only try 2nd degree polynomial.